nnattawat/fixedBG/README.md

 # jQuery Plugin - Fixed Background Image

-Fixed background image while scrolling through content of a page.
-Once new page is scrolled to then new background image of a new page will be shown.
+A jQuery plugin to fix background image while scrolling through content of a page.
+Once new page is scrolled to then a background image changes.
+The plugin works responsively with both short and long contents.

 ## Getting Started